Using Terraform to deploy Flink App or Statement¶

 Deploy a Flink statement¶

-Flink tatement can be deployed using Terraform: DDL is the easier part.
-Automation of DML statement is more complex: the first deployment on a fresh environment is simple, the challenges come when doing cannary deployment on existing running statements for logic upgrade.
-For that see the statement life cycle chapter in the cookbook chapter.
+Flink statement can be deployed using Terraform: DDL is the easier part.
+Automation of DML statement is more complex: the first deployment on a fresh environment is simple, the challenges come when doing canary deployment on existing running statements for logic upgrade.
+For that see the statement life cycle chapter in the cookbook chapter. and potentially when the number of statements are important and need to take into account running statement, it is recommended to consider adopting shift_left util

 resource "confluent_flink_statement" "ddl-dim_tenant-v1" {